Sean Rigg custody death: virtual statue unveiled outside Brixton police station

 It is part of a series, 81 Acts of Exuberant Defiance, responding to the 40th anniversary of the Brixton uprising.
 In the following weeks, the artwork will be available for longer-term public viewing through an app.

-The Independent was invited to a private preview event attended by guests including Black Lives Matter UK, poet and activist Linton Kwesi Johnson, and bereaved family members of people who have died following police contact, including campaigner Lee Lawrence, son of Marcia Rigg; the mother of Joy Gardner, who died in 1993 after being restrained by police officers in her north London home; and the father of Roger Sylvester, who died in 1999 after slipping into a coma following his arrest in Tottenham, north London.
+The Independent was invited to a private preview event attended by bereaved family members of people who have died following police contact, including campaigner Lee Lawrence, son of Cherry Groce who was shot by the police in her Brixton home in 1985; the mother of Joy Gardner, who died in 1993 after being restrained by police officers in her north London home; and the father of Roger Sylvester, who died in 1999 after slipping into a coma following his arrest in Tottenham, north London.

+Guests including Black Lives Matter UK, poet and activist Linton Kwesi Johnson were also present.

-Mr Lawrence said: “I, along with other families and the community, remember my dear brother Sean, 13 years on, with a vigil with a difference.
+Ms Rigg said: “I, along with other families and the community, remember my dear brother Sean, 13 years on, with a vigil with a difference.

 “I am truly honoured and excited to be part of this new, modern-day series of augmented reality statues as a way of celebrating people within our communities.
 Many families have challenged the system for better change and accountability in our justice system here in the UK, and it is nice to be recognised for the work that we families do.